 Microsoft Office for Mac

-But this version is not supported on Macs using macOS High Sierra, Mojave, or new versions.
+This version is no longer supported for Macs using macOS High Sierra, Mojave, or new versions.

-If you want to use Word or other Office apps on a MacBook, it will cost a lot of money to upgrade to Office 2016 or Office 2019.
+If you want to use Word or other Office apps on a MacBook, it will cost a lot of money to upgrade to Office 365 or Word.

-I have Word for Mac on three laptops.
-But I’m not sure I will install it on my new computers in the future.
+I used to have Word for Mac on three laptops.
+But I no longer use it on my newer Macbooks.

 Subscription or purchase?

-The price to upgrade is expensive, depending on which versions of Word you select.
+The price to upgrade is expensive, depending on which versions of Word or Office 365 you select.

-A one-time purchase of the Office 2019 software for PC or Mac operating systems will cost over $350.00.
+A one-time purchase of the Office Home and Student 2021 software for PC or Mac operating systems will cost over $149.99.

 However, if you want to try Office on your Mac, you can get a one-month free trial version.